 That being said, life as a freelancer can be incredibly liberating.
 Working on a schedule based around your creative process is huge for many entrepreneurs, as is choosing projects that interest you, working very specifically in your niche, and breaking out of the 9-5 office cycle.

 Excited by the prospect, but nervous to take the first step?
 We’ve got your back.
-Read on for an exhaustive guide to building and maintaining a successful freelance business in 2018.
+Read on for an exhaustive guide to building and maintaining a successful freelance business.

 Starting out as a freelancer takes a lot of effort, and it’s worth putting some serious elbow grease into the process before you quit your day job.
 First: start saving money.
 You’ll want to be able to survive for a few months on zero income- hopefully you won’t have to, but don’t depend on that.